hacksudo/SLmail_BOF_server/README.md

-his is a simple BufferOverflow exploit found on a SlMail server using pop3 protocol.
+This is a simple BufferOverflow exploit found on a SlMail server using pop3 protocol.

 The other files includes the various stages of exploits.